CKGrafico/talentforyourevent/.github/ISSUE_TEMPLATE/add-user-to-platform.md

 # ...

-- [ ]  Checking this checkbox I confirm that I feel my profile as an underrepresented profile in tech industry (Beta opened onyl if this checkbox is checked)
+- [ ]  Checking this checkbox I confirm that I feel my profile as an underrepresented profile in tech industry (Beta opened only if this checkbox is checked)